arturo-j-martinez-ii/qlplus-template/README.md

-# Wearable Sensor
+# PROJECT NAME

 _**About This Project:**_

-**Wearable Sensor** is a QL Plus Project developed by X, Y, Z, and A.
+**PROJECT NAME** is a QL Plus Project developed by X, Y, Z, and A.

 This project's ultimate goal is to X.

-Here's a demonstration of Wearable Sensor! https://youtu.be/xxxx
+Here's a demonstration of PROJECT NAME! https://youtu.be/xxxx

 _**Materials Used:**_